Schedule your no cost DEBT FREE plan today.

 Many make the mistake of asking generic questions about the market and not explicitly asking about the impact on their financial plan.
 Financial professionals are often mere students of the market who have experienced market gyrations before.
 They use fancy sounding financial jargon filled with numbers, percentages, and terms that most people simply do not understand.
 So unless you want to listen to a lecture on the history of market ups and downs, make clear to your advisor that you are interested in whether the market drop changes your plan.
 If you do not want to discuss the broader market, interject with, “How do the current changes affect my plan?”

-And for those of you who do not have a formal retirement plan – one that takes into account your retirement goals, things you want to do, and most importantly, the money you must have every month to pay the bills – there has never been a better time to create one.
+And for those of you who do not have a formal retirement plan or a 401k – one that takes into account your retirement goals, things you want to do, and most importantly, the money you must have every month to pay the bills – there has never been a better time to create one.